Euler systems and relative Satake isomorphism: Introduction

 \subsection{Idea of proof}

-The theorem above is a combination of the following two steps which are completely different in nature: \begin{enumerate} \item Construction of a ``motivic theta series'' (Definition~\ref{defn:MotivicTheta}). \item Local harmonic analysis on spherical varieties (Proposition~\ref{prop:MainCorollary}). \end{enumerate} We now explain each item in turn.
+Our main result is a combination of the following two steps which are completely different in nature: \begin{enumerate} \item Construction of a ``motivic theta series'' (Definition~\ref{defn:MotivicTheta}). \item Local harmonic analysis on spherical varieties (Proposition~\ref{prop:MainCorollary}). \end{enumerate} We now explain each item in turn.